try-an/sine/README.md

 ## Commands

 Sine puts 3 CLI tools when the package is installed: `sineread.py`, `sinemake.py` and `sinesave.py`.
-(Don't ask why the extension is .py since the file is not binary 🙂)
+(Don't ask why the extension is .py since the files are not binary 🙂)

 For sineread the arguments are: